Wheelchair rugby league: Rules

-International Competitions
+International competitions

 World Cup

 The inaugural Wheelchair Rugby League World Cup was held at indoor venues in Sydney, Australia in 2008.

 The 2013 Wheelchair RL World Cup was held in Gillingham, England in July.
 It saw a tightly fought game with big collisions culminate in a victory for France.

 The 2017 World Cup was held in the south of France in July.
 The holders, France, triumphed over a strong England side in another tightly fought contest.

 The 2021 World Cup (played in 2022 due to the COVID-19 pandemic) took place in England with 8 teams, England, Wales, Scotland, Ireland, France, Spain, USA and Australia.
 For the USA this was to be their first major tournament.
-England defeated France 28-24 in the final in Manchester with an attendance of just under 5000.
-Also, in a world first all matches were broadcast by the BBC.
+England defeated France 28–24 in the final in Manchester with an attendance of 4,526, the largest in the sport's history.
+Also, in a world first, all matches were broadcast by the BBC.

-The next World Cup will be in France as part of the 2025 Rugby League World Cup.